ysufender/JASM/docs/DOCUMENTATION.md

 By default, JASM will assume that the target output format is executable unless you specify otherwise via `lib-type` flag.
 The flag accepts two possible values, one being `stc` for `STatiC` and the other `shd` for `SHareD`.
 If a `lib-type` is provided but is not `stc` or `shd`, JASM will proceed by assuming it as an executable.

+#### in

+`jasm --in <..values..>` or `jasm -I <..values..>`

+Source files to assemble and (optionally) link.
+If the target output format is an executable, the first file must contain the program entry point.

+#### libs

+`jasm --libs <..values..>` or `jasm -L <..values..>`

+Libraries to be used and to be linked.
+Must contain the shared libraries as well if any used in the project.

+#### pipelines

+`jasm --pipelines` or `jasm -p`

+By default, JASM will use intermediary files to store the object files.
+If the flag `pipelines` is set, pipeline streams are used instead.

+#### working-dir

+`jasm --working-dir <value>` or `jasm -w`

+By default, JASM will use the directory that it's been executed from as working directory unless you specify otherwise via the `working-dir` flag.
+The value of the flag `working-dir` must be an existing directory.
+Otherwise an error will be thrown.

+#### redirect-stdout

+`jasm --redirect-stdout <..values..>` or `jasm -r <..values..>`

+By default, JASM will use the stdout/stderr streams for logging unless you specify otherwise via `redirect-stdout` flag.
+The flag accepts two values at max; if only one is given, it'll be used as both stdout and stderr; if two is given, they'll be used as stdout and stderr respectively.
+If more that two values has been given, the program will silently log an error but continue the process.

+### The Assembler

+Although not yet implemented, JASM is designed to allow modular assemblers.
+Every assembler lies within a `<identifier>mode` directory under `src`.
+Currently only available assembler is `bytemode` assembler.
+It assembles the JASM IL into JASM bytecode which is meant to be executed by the `Common Script Runtime (CSR)`.